Klipper3d/klipper/docs/Measuring_Resonances.md

 Measuring Resonances
 ====================

-This branch provides a support for ADXL345 accelerometer, which can be used to measure resonance frequencies of the printer for different axes, and auto-tune [input shapers](Resonance_Compensation.md) to compensate for resonances.
+Klipper has built-in support for ADXL345 accelerometer, which can be used to measure resonance frequencies of the printer for different axes, and auto-tune [input shapers](Resonance_Compensation.md) to compensate for resonances.
 Note that using ADXL345 requires some soldering and crimping.
-Also note that only Raspberry Pi setups have been tested at this time.
+ADXL345 can be connected to a Raspberry Pi directly, or to an SPI interface of an MCU board (it needs to be reasonably fast).

 Installation instructions